regolith-linux/website/content/de/docs/Getting started/install.md

 ### Regolith 1.3 -> Regolith 1.4

-The Unstable PPA `ppa:regolith-linux/release` is currently hosting Regolith 1.4 Beta version packages.
-To upgrade an existing system to the 1.4 Beta, update the package manager to source Regolith packages from the `stable` PPA:
+The Unstable PPA `ppa:regolith-linux/release` is currently hosting Regolith 1.4.1 version packages.
+To upgrade an existing system to version 1.4.1, update the package manager to source Regolith packages from the `stable` PPA:

 ```bash
 $ apt policy | grep regolith